jnoliv/Advent-of-Haskell/README.md

-# AOC20
-Advent of Code 2020 in Haskell
+This repository contains Haskell programs to solve 2020's Advent of Code.